bit-frame/basicmod/README.md

 ```
 # Example Usage: Training Center Announcement Messages

 There are many use cases for APIv3, like in a training center, where you can create different evetns that occur from the press of a button or command in chat.
 Below is an example of an announcement tutorial for players that are in the lobby waiting to be training.
 The announcement shows crucial information for the training, after that it resets all the players (You could change this part to TP players to a Moderator for the training).
+After the announcement has played, the script automatically locks the server so new people cannot join.

 Below is the tutorial for this example:

 Navigate to ``Basic Moderation Tools 2.0`` (Configuration Script) and paste this into ``CustomCommands``: